stevencurtis/SwiftCoding/LeetCode/LeetCodeUsingSwiftPlaygrounds/README.md

 But why don't I use Playgrounds?

+The main reason is understanding what setup is required.
+This article is here to explain how to setup playgrounds, and guide you through the process.

+The supporting video is @ [https://youtu.be/-LdOFoqnpkU](https://youtu.be/-LdOFoqnpkU).

 # Setting up Playgrounds
 In order to use testing in Playgrounds, we need to `import XCTest` and create a class that conforms to the `XCTestCase` protocol, and then run `className.defaultTestSuite.run()`.

-We need an example in order to see this properly, so in steps LeetCode
+We need an example in order to see this properly, so in steps LeetCode.

 # The problem
 ## LeetCode has a problem: 1619